luislo92/EDA-of-Financial-and-Insurance-Datasets/README.md

 ### Supervised

-EDA 2: Create a gains table with a logistic regression model to understand whats the lift and the impact of the model.
+EDA 2: Create a gains table with a logistic regression model to understand what is the lift and the impact of the model.

 ### Unsupervised